EATING of UNLEAVENED BREAD

 Ex 34:18 "The Feast of Unleavened Bread you shall keep.
 [Seven days you shall eat unleavened bread], as I commanded you, in the appointed time of the month of Abib; for in the month of Abib you came out from Egypt.”
 NKJV

 It does not get any clearer than this, in my opinion!
-Both of these first state we are to keep the feast, (Which should be understood as a command.) but it is only after stating the seven words connected to eating it for seven days with “you shall” again repeated, that God then saw fit to have Moses re-iterate “as I commanded you”—so here we see the command for keeping the feast along with “seven days you shall eat unleavened bread” and the “as I commanded you”!
-It seems that God wanted to make sure beyond a doubt what He intended—but we have people even in the COG today who will ignore this or try and reason around it, teaching others they can skip a day if desired.
-Some have even used the excuse of fasting during those days.
-However, unless there is a tragic situation or an extreme emergency—no one should deliberately choose to fast when they are commanded to eat unleavened bread.
+Both of these first state the command that we are to keep the feast, (Which should be understood as a command.) but it is only after stating the seven words connected to eating it for seven days with “you shall” again repeated, that God then saw fit to have Moses re-iterate “as I commanded you”—so here we see the command for keeping the feast along with “seven days you shall eat unleavened bread” and the “as I commanded you”!
+It seems that God wanted to make sure beyond a doubt with these three reminders what He intended—but we have people even in the COG today who will ignore this or try and reason around it, teaching others they can skip a day if desired.
+Some have even used the excuse of fasting during those days, mentioned above.
+However, unless there is a tragic situation or an extreme emergency at that precise time—no one should deliberately choose to fast when they are commanded to eat unleavened bread.
 Those in the COG should be reminded every year the days are coming so brethren can prepare appropriately.
 There is no real excuse for being caught off guard as to when these Holy Days come up.

 However there may be from time to time occur some unexpected circumstances that may keep a person from eating unleavened bread every day.
 God looks on the heart.
 It would not count as sin for an individual to miss a day of eating unleavened bread because something happens completely out of his/her control.
 But the obvious clear intent is that any who are able should strive to do so in a spirit of obedience and that should be what the COG teaches today.
 That is what it taught in the past and what these Scriptures all indicate.
 There are still some of the more zealous brethren, in some of these scattered groups, who will obey this command of Scripture and ignore those who falsely teach that you do not have to eat it every day.
 Many others will fall right into the lukewarm and compromising spirit and disobey, totally missing the spiritual intent of these seven days, simply because some minister or even a whole organization says it is okay.